-A new strain of novel coronavirus which causes a severe respiratory disease ("COVID-19") was identified in 2019, and subsequently declared a worldwide pandemic by the World Health Organization.
+The COVID-19 pandemic has impacted the global economy, disrupting our operations, global supply chains and the operations of our customers.
 We implemented a response plan and continued operations while largely transitioning our global workforce to a remote work model.
+We have recently reopened offices in all of our locations, subject to local regulations.
 The third parties that perform our semiconductor manufacturing, assembly, packaging and testing have generally remained operational.
 The extent of the impact of the COVID-19 pandemic on our operational and financial performance will depend on future developments, including the duration, severity and spread of the pandemic, related restrictions on travel and transportation and other actions that may be taken by governmental authorities, the impact to the business of our suppliers or customers, and other items identified under "Risk Factors" below, all of which are uncertain and cannot be predicted.
 An extended period of global supply chain and economic disruption could materially affect our business, results of operations, access to sources of liquidity and financial condition.